Terms and conditions of use

 In accordance with applicable data protection legislation, Skanska Property Romania S.R.L. and Skanska Construction Romania S.R.L., are responsible for the processing of your personal data as set out below.
 If you have any questions about this information, or if you wish to exercise any of your rights as set out below, please contact Skanska via the contact details listed under the Contact information below.

 Regulation (EU) 2016/679 of the European Parliament of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation).

 The personal data we process

 The term ‘personal data’ refers to such information which, directly or indirectly, may refer to you as an individual.
-Examples of such data are identification details (such as name and sure name, image, personal ID number, address, contact personal or work phone number, title/function, employer, and/or other identification details), competition and/or survey entries, selections made, behavior or IP address.
+Examples of such data are identification details (such as name and sure name, image, personal ID number, address, contact person or work phone number, title/function, employer, and/or other identification details), competition and/or survey entries, selections made, behavior or IP address.

-Personal data processing refers to any action that we or a third party that we have engaged take with the personal data, such as, but not limited to, collection, registration, correction, storage and erasure.
+Personal data processing refers to any action that we or a third party that we have engaged take with the personal data, such as, but not limited to, collection, registration, correction, storage, and erasure.